Albert Jorquera

-Albert Jorquera Fortià (born 3 March 1979) is a Spanish retired footballer who played as a goalkeeper.
+Albert Jorquera Fortià (born 3 March 1979) is a Spanish former professional footballer who played as a goalkeeper.

-He spent the bulk of his professional career with Barcelona (ten years, including loans), but could never be more than second or third choice at his main club, which he left in 2009.
+He spent the bulk of his career with Barcelona (ten years, including loans), during which time he was never more than second or third choice.
+He left the club in 2009, and signed with Girona.

-Club career

-Playing
+Playing career

 Born in Bescanó, Girona, Catalonia, Jorquera started playing in FC Barcelona's youth ranks in 1994.
 After that he went to its C team in 1998, being promoted to FC Barcelona Atlètic the following year.

 After loan stints with Segunda División B clubs AD Ceuta and CE Mataró, Jorquera returned as first choice for the reserves.
 His first appearance in La Liga was against Athletic Bilbao on 17 January 2004 (a 1–1 home draw where he put on a Player of the match performance) and, the following season, following the departure of unsettled Rüştü Reçber, he joined the main squad permanently.

 Jorquera signed a new contract in March 2007, until June 2008.
 However, on 29 December, playing an unofficial game for the Catalonia national team, he suffered an anterior cruciate ligament injury to his right knee, which kept him out of the pitches for six months; eventually, RC Celta de Vigo's José Manuel Pinto was brought in until the end of the campaign.

 In March 2008, Jorquera agreed to a new extension, this time running until summer 2010.
 On 9 December he got his first start in 2008–09, playing in a 2–3 home loss against FC Shakhtar Donetsk in the last UEFA Champions League group-stage match – Víctor Valdés, amongst other regulars, was being rested for El Clásico against Real Madrid, the following Saturday.
 Additionally, Pinto had previously been cast as the starter in the Copa del Rey.

 Jorquera joined Girona FC of the Segunda División on 25 August 2009, with Barcelona having the right to recall him if needed.
 After starting throughout most of the season, however, the 31-year-old announced his retirement citing personal reasons.

-Coaching
+Coaching career

 Jorquera joined newly promoted second-tier team UE Llagostera as goalkeeping coach in 2014.
 In October 2017, he left the Barcelona youth ranks to be Gabri's assistant for FC Sion in Switzerland.

 In December 2018, Jorquera was second-in-command to the same former teammate at FC Andorra as part of Gerard Piqué's takeover of the principality-based club playing in Catalan regional football.
 He received his first outright job in August 2020, at FC Santa Coloma in the microstate's own league.
 Eleven months later, after elimination from the inaugural edition of the UEFA Europa Conference League by Hibernian, he returned to his job at Llagostera, now renamed UE Costa Brava.